DemonHashira/test-task-quickbase/README.md

 ### Libraries Used
 * http: For making HTTP requests.

-* sqflite: For SQLite database operations.
+* sqlite3: For SQLite database operations.
 * path: For handling file system paths.
 * dotenv: For handling the env variables
 * tuple: For handling the output